Austrian Americans: History

-In the late 1930s, large numbers of Austrians migrated to the United States, most of whom were Jews fleeing the Nazi persecution that started with the annexation of Austria in 1938.
+Following the Anschluss, the annexation of Austria into Nazi Germany in 1938, large numbers of Austrians migrated to the United States, most of whom were Jewish Austrians fleeing the Nazi persecution.
 By 1941, some 29,000 Jewish Austrians had emigrated to the United States.
 Most of them were doctors, lawyers, architects and artists, including composers, writers and stage and film directors).
-After WW II ended, some further 40,000 Austrians emigrated to the United States (1945–1960).
+After World War II ended, some further 40,000 Austrians emigrated to the United States in the period 1945–1960.